Reaching Your God-Given Potential

 crossstatechamps2023.jpg

-What Does It Mean To Reach Your God-given Potential?
+What Does It Mean to Reach Your God-Given Potential?

-One of the greatest coaches of all time, John Wooden, said, " Success is peace of mind, which is a direct result of self-satisfaction in knowing you made an effort to become the best you are capable of becoming."
+Legendary coach John Wooden once said, “Success is peace of mind, which is a direct result of self-satisfaction in knowing you made an effort to become the best you are capable of becoming.”

 Blessings,